quantumducks/kookaburra/extensions/realtime/readme.md

 ## Static routes

-Static route specifies an event that should be combined into a stream using specified property of event's payload as a stream key.
+Static route specifies an event that should be combined into a stream using specified property of event's payload as a stream key or an array of stream keys.

 Static routes may be defined in Component manifest or the Context annotation.